-Order management system software with order routing uses configurable business rules to determine the optimal fulfillment source for the lifecycle of an order, from order placement to shipping.
+Order management systems with order routing use configurable business rules to determine the optimal fulfillment source for the lifecycle of an order, from order placement to shipping.

 You can also easily manage order exceptions, such as a price mismatch or inventory discrepancy, to fulfill orders seamlessly by the planned ship date.
 If an order must be split and shipped from separate sources, events-based order orchestration kicks in to provide visibility and tracking for both shipments, managed as a single customer order.

 A best-in-breed OMS offers coordinated visibility into order routing results.
 So you can tweak routing rules and keep improving over time.

 How can I enable pre-ordering to better understand demand early and improve inventory management?